 - What if I fail?
 Redefine failure.

-As an employee, we often forget that organizations oftentimes thrive because they invest in people.
+As an employee, we often forget that organizations’ biggest investment is in people.
 Investing in yourself is an investment in your company and a model for future growth for others.
 Here’s how to take your passions to a professional pitch presentation, and how to build a new role that your company can (and will want to!) support.

 To start thinking bigger about your opportunities right now, focus on what you want tomorrow!
 If you can identify a five or 10-year career objective, it’s often easier to figure out what experiences or skills you need to learn now in order to be successful.